GauravG-20/Dog-Breed-Image-Classifier/README.md

 # AI Programming with Python Project.
-Dog Image Classification using Pytorch models.
+Dog Breed Image Classification using Pytorch models.

 Project code for Udacity's AI Programming with Python Nanodegree program.
 In this project, code was developed for an image classifier built with PyTorch.